 Another use of subqueries in JPQL is where you want to check on the existence of a particular thing.
-For example in strict JPQL you can only have subqueries in WHERE or HAVING clauses.
-DataNucleus additionally allows them in the SELECT clause.
+For example

 '''

 SELECT DISTINCT emp FROM Employee emp

 WHERE EXISTS (SELECT emp2 FROM Employee emp2 WHERE emp2 = emp.spouse)

 '''

 So this returns the employees that have a partner also employed.